decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/docs/README.md

 ## Implementation

-See the [zkMAP demo](../examples/zkmap-demo/README.md) for a complete implementation.
+See the [zkMPA demo](../examples/zkmpa-demo/README.md) for a complete implementation.

 ## References